 The academic year is divided into sessions.
 There are three fall and three spring sessions.
-In addition, there are multiple summer/winter sessions offered.
+In addition, there are multiple summer sessions and a winter session.
 Please consult the Academic Calendar or academic course schedules for times offered.
 Tuition, fees, and other expenses are subject to change.
 See Tuition Costs, below.
-Contact the Business Office or Financial Aid Office for all current financial information.
+Contact the Business Office or Office of Financial Aid for all current financial information.

-Tuition and Fees (subject to change and will be in each session's schedule)
+Tuition and Fees (Subject to Change and Will Be in Each Session's Schedule)

-Currently, students can take no more than 11 hours over the entire term for fall and spring.
-During the summer terms, students can take no more than 16 hours.
-Students can take no more than 3 hours during May, August, or winter terms.
+Currently, students can take up to 12 credit hours over the entire term for fall and spring.
+During the summer terms, students can take no more than 16 credit hours.
+Students can take no more than 3 hours during August or the winter term.

-Part-time on-campus or on-site tuition (per semester hour) \$395.00 Part-time online tuition (per online hour) \$395.00 Room and Board (purchase as required/contact Business Office)
+Expense Description Amount Tuition Part-time on campus or on-site tuition (per semester hour) \$400.00 Tuition Part-time online tuition (per online hour) \$400.00 Tuition M.B.A., M.S.A., M.S.A.A.
+Programs \$340.00 Room and Board (purchase as required/contact Business Office) Low-Residency Course Low-Residency and Applied Learning Practicum course \$500.00